janKekanSan/jankekansan.github.io/pages/sona/o.md

 </details>

-You’re explaining the rules to the game: When the leader covers their eyes, everyone runs as fast as they can.
-When the leader opens their eyes, if anyone is seen moving they’re out!
+You're explaining the rules to the game: When the leader covers their eyes, everyone runs as fast as they can.
+When the leader opens their eyes, if anyone is seen moving they're out!
 You explain:

 <details><summary> [ona ale o tawa ala ]{.tokipona} </summary>